This Supernatural feature contains MAJOR spoilers up to and including the series finale.

 Quotable: “That was for our mom, you sunnnuvabitch” (Dean, to Azazel’s dead body)

-Watch if you like: The Hunger Games, Jeffrey Dean Morgan as John Winchester
+Watch if you like: The Hunger Games, Jensen Ackles emoting

-Season five was Supernatural creator Eric Kripke’s final season as showrunner, and it was written to be the final season of the show.
+Season 5 was Supernatural creator Eric Kripke’s final season as show-runner, and it was written to be the final season of the show.
 The story arc followed the boys’ attempts to stop the oncoming Apocalypse and recapture the Devil himself, with the stakes getting higher and higher as the season wore on.
 “Abandon All Hope…” is a turning point, hammering home the seriousness of the situation by killing off half the regular supporting cast, after which the story became increasingly grim until our heroes faced an impossible choice in the season finale.
-It’s also the episode that introduces later regular Mark Sheppard as Crowley, King of the Crossroads Demons.
+It’s also the episode that introduces Mark Sheppard as Crowley, King of the Crossroads Demons, who immediately cements himself as much more fun than your average demon.

 Best moment: Ellen staying with a mortally injured Jo as they sacrifice themselves to save the boys.